DIY-able/MqttTinyController/README.md

 # Request/Response JSON is incompatible with Mobile app

-You maybe wondering why are we sending {"GP1": 1, "GP2": 1} for both request and respond?
-Wouldn't it be better to wrap it like this?
+You maybe wondering why are we sending e.g. {"GP1": 1, "GP2: 1} for both request and respond?
+Why can't we wrap the GPIO status like this?
--        {"REQUEST": {"GP1": 1, "GP2": 1}}
+-        {"REQUEST": {"GP1": 1, "GP2": 1}}      # Note: This is for discussion only, not valid format
--        {"RESPONSE": {"GP1": 0, "GP2": 0}}
+         {"RESPONSE": {"GP1": 0, "GP2": 0}}     # Note: This is for discussion only, not valid format
 Indeed, this was implemented in v2.2.2.
 But the mobile app "IoT MQTT Panel" has a bug in JsonPath subscribe on the SWITCH.
 It doesn't toggle if the subscribe message has a different pattern than publish message.
-This change was rolled back and introduced the solution of using "UTC" timestamp on the Response message:
+This change was rolled back and the workaround was to add "UTC" timestamp on the Response message:
 -        {"GP1": 0, "UTC": "2047-07-01 0:0:0"}
 In the microcontroller, if callback sees the "UTC" key in the JSON message, it flags it as a response message and won't trigger any hardware change.
 This is very important for async calls where you want to set multiple GPIOs at once but individual relay turns off at different time (momentary relay).

 # Mobile App "IoT MQTT Panel" Setup by Example